legentz/ADM-HW4/README.md

 ## The datasets created was done by the scrapping house announcements in Rome from Immobiliare.it

 ## Using Scraper.py libriary
-The Scraper.py attached was used to parse the hmtl to obtain our datasets on information which consists of announcements, price, locali, baqgni and piano and the description dataset which contains words on used for the  annoucements.
-This contained the Beautiful Soup library
+The Scraper.py attached was used to parse the hmtl to obtain our datasets on information which consists of announcements, price, locali, bagni and piano and the description dataset which contains words used for the each  annoucement.
+The scraper contains the Beautiful Soup library which is mainly used as the tool for parsing the website immobiliare.it to obtain the datasets.

 ## Clustering on the Information Dataset
-Our dataset was of length 20013 hence we implemented the MiniBatchKmeans algorithm to perform the clustersing and using the Elbow Method choose th]e optimal number of clusters, k.
+Our dataset was of length 20013 hence we implemented the MiniBatchKmeans algorithm to perform the clustersing and using the Elbow Method choose the optimal number of clusters, k.
 In order to achieve the above, we dropped annoucement to base our focus on the other variables in the dataset. we then converted the dataset into matrix.
 Since the variables varies, we normalized them using the MinMaxScaler from the sklearn module to get the values in range from 0 and 1.
+Before achieving the above, we cleaned up the dataset since we came to a realization that piano contained the string types.
+We therefore replaced the ground floor, T with 0 the half floor, R we replace it with 0.5 the loft, A as 11 the basement, S with -1 and 11+ as 12.
+We also cleaned out locali and bagni to removed the + signs.

+## Clustering on the Description Dataset
+Using the TFIDF to obtain the matrix used for this clustering.
+Here, we still implemented the MiniBatchKmeans since our data set was above 10K.
+We also used the loader library as found attached to load our dataset into memory.

 ## The wordcloud
 This was structured using the wordcloud module.
 The dataset was first preprocessed using the utils.py library as attached to the repository.